Macropus

-Macropus is a marsupial genus in the family Macropodidae.
+Macropus, from the Ancient Greek words μακρός (makrós), meaning "long", and πούς (pous), meaning "foot", is a marsupial genus in the family Macropodidae.
 It has two extant species of large terrestrial kangaroos.
-The term is derived from the Ancient Greek μάκρος, makros "long" and πους, pous "foot".
 Thirteen known extinct species are recognised.
 The type species is the eastern grey kangaroo.

 Taxonomy

 In 2019, a reassessment of macropod taxonomy determined that Osphranter and Notamacropus, formerly considered subgenera, should be moved to the genus level.
 This change was accepted by the Australian Faunal Directory in 2020.

 Extant Species

 Fossils

 A currently-unnamed Pleistocene Macropus species from Australia was the largest kangaroo ever, with an estimated mass of around 274 kg (~604 lb).